 Students explore the properties of networked systems.
 They acquire data from a range of digital systems.
 Students use data to model objects and events.
 They further develop their understanding of the vital role that data plays in their lives.

 Students are provided with further opportunities to develop abstractions, identifying common elements, while decomposing apparently different problems and systems to define requirements; and recognise that abstractions hide irrelevant details for particular purposes.
 When defining problems, students identify the key elements of the problems and the factors and constraints at play.
 They design increasingly complex algorithms that allow data to be manipulated automatically.

 Students predict and evaluate their developed and existing solutions, considering time, tasks, data and the safe and sustainable use of information systems.

 Students plan and manage individual and team projects with some autonomy.
 They consider ways of managing the exchange of ideas, tasks and files and feedback.
 When communicating and collaborating online, students develop an understanding of different social contexts; for example, acknowledging cultural practices and meeting legal obligations.

-In Year 7 students reflect on changes in their own use of language(s) over time, noticing how and when new ways are adopted or existing ways adapted.
+In Years 7 and 8 students reflect on changes in their own use of language(s) over time, noticing how and when new ways are adopted or existing ways adapted.
 The practice of reviewing and consolidating prior learning is balanced against the provision of engaging and relevant new experiences and connections.